rahmedy/Employee-Management-System/README.md

 ![License](https://img.shields.io/badge/License-ISC-blue.svg)
 ## Description
-This Applciation allows a user to store data using a backend MySQL database to store information about departments,roles and the emplyess.
-It will also allow the user to view departments, roles and employees.
+This application allows a user to store data using a backend MySQL database to store information about departments, roles, and employees.
+It will also enable the user to view departments, roles, and employees.
 This will also allow the user to delete any one of those options or add to it.
+This Project focuses heavily on Node.js and MySQL.

 ![](assets/demo.png)